 Family analysis techniques can have a significant impact on both large and small companies’ programs.
 A large company could use such a program to monitor large fleets of similar equipment among its plants, as well as to benchmark performance of individual plants.

 Companies with less equipment can compare their wear rates to equipment in many other plants, and take advantage of the lab’s vast database of equipment data.

-Realistically, the ideal analysis program would be a blend of the three analysis techniques discussed here.
+Realistically, the ideal analysis program would be a blend of the three analysis techniques discussed here as well as sustainable, environmentally-friendly techniques, such as oil regeneration.
 The data evaluation process would become most cumbersome if each of these were applied to each wear metal for each machine tested in a program.

 This is where information technology systems come into play.
 Computers can automate this process so that each parameter is evaluated using numerous techniques, and the best possible analysis is obtained.